-With the extra assumption that the vector field $X$ is non-vanishing, it was shown in \cite{CV} that it forces the manifold to be of a certain topological type: it has to be the union of Seifert manifolds glued along their torus boundaries, or equivalently a graph manifold.
-A more general case was observed before in \cite{EG0}, and which follows from previous works \cite{FM}: a non-singular flow with a stratified integral can only exist in a graph manifold.
-We will refer to a non-vanishing solution to the Euler equations for some metric with non constant analytic (or Morse-Bott) Bernoulli function as an Arnold fluid.
+With the assumption that the vector field $X$ is non-vanishing, it was shown in \cite{CV} that the ambient three-manifold cannot be arbitrary: it is necessarily a graph manifold.
+This obstruction is not inherent to stationary Euler flows \cite{EG0}, and hold in fact in a more general setting \cite{FM}: a non-singular flow with a stratified first integral only exists on a graph manifold.
+We will refer to a non-vanishing solution to the Euler equations for some metric and a non-constant analytic (or Morse-Bott) Bernoulli function as an \textbf{Arnold flow}.

-In the first part of this note, we show that every possible three manifold, which we know to be of graph type, admits an Arnold fluid with analytic Bernoulli function. \begin{theorem} Any closed, oriented graph three manifold $M$ admits a non-vanishing steady solution to the Euler equations for some metric and non constant analytic Bernoulli function. \end{theorem} By the discussion above, the statement is in fact an if and only if.
-We prove this using the standard construction of Seifert manifolds.
-However, adapting the arguments in the proof of the theorem above, one can use another decomposition of graph manifolds developped by Fomenko et alli to obtain a richer source of examples of Arnold fluids.
-In particular, one can produce an Arnold fluid realizing as Bernoulli function, up to diffeomorphism, any possible Morse-Bott function.
-In the language developped in \cite{F1}, the topological characterization of a graph three manifold and the foliation by level sets of a Bott integral is given by a molecule with gluing matrices.
-We will show that any such configuration with or without critical Klein bottles can be realized by an Arnold fluid.
-A concrete way to reformulate the result is the following.
+In the first part of this work, we show that any graph manifold admits an Arnold flow with an analytic Bernoulli function. \begin{theorem} Any closed, oriented graph three-manifold $M$ admits a non-vanishing steady solution to the Euler equations for some metric and non-constant analytic Bernoulli function. \end{theorem} From the discussion above, we know that the converse also holds and we obtain an equivalence.
+We prove this using the standard decomposition of Seifert manifolds.
+However, using arguments from the proof of the theorem above, one can use another decomposition of graph manifolds developed by Fomenko et alli to obtain a wealthier source of examples of Arnold flows.
+A key point of the theory is to consider first integrals of Morse-Bott type, a common assumption in the theory of Hamiltonian integrable systems \cite{F1}.
+In particular, we can construct an Arnold flow realizing as Bernoulli function, up to diffeomorphism, any possible Morse-Bott function.
+In the language developed in \cite{F1} for Hamiltonian integrable systems, the topological characterization of a graph three-manifold and the foliation by level sets of a Bott function is given by a molecule with gluing matrices.
+Reformulated in a different language, we will say that a Morse-Bott function is ``admissible" if it is not topologically obstructed to be the first integral of a non-vanishing volume-preserving flow.